+You can take an active part in decisions that affect you and your community.
 Anyone is entitled to comment on a current planning application either to support or object.
-You can:

 Our planning officers have to follow a strict legal procedure to make sure that any planning applications and your comments are considered fairly and within the legal guidelines set by the government.